InesHamouni/Green-chemistry/README.md

 </p>

 In just one click, you will get a complete analysis:
-⚠️ Hazard pictograms, 🧪 Atom economy, and 🌡️ Reaction condition efficiency.
+⚠️ Hazard pictograms, 🧪 Atom economy, 🌡️ Reaction condition efficiency and a yield prediction.

 When you're done, return to the terminal and press ```Ctrl+C``` to close the interface.